metin/ProAngularJS-Repo/README.md

 032-form-checkbox-elem-directives: Illustrate AngularJS directives that can be applied to checkboxes.
 Note that when you use the required attribute, the example fails.

+033-form-textarea-elem-directives: Illustrate AngularJS directives that can be applied to textboxes.